Big Data Challenges

 Clearly, there is a disparity between the idea of big data and the successful execution of a big data initiative in the enterprise.
 And the reason for that disparity is simple: implementing big data is challenging on a number of levels.
 If you are considering the idea of big data adoption in your organization, here’s a look at 3 major challenges to implementing big data that you need to be aware of.

 The foundational technology supporting every big data initiative is the Hadoop analytics platform.
-Hadoop and its surrounding ecosystem of tools has been heavily hyped for its ability to handle massive volumes of structured and unstructured data to reveal hidden insights organizations can use to create competitive advantage.
+Hadoop and its surrounding ecosystem of tools have been heavily hyped for their ability to handle massive volumes of structured and unstructured data to reveal hidden insights organizations can use to create a competitive advantage.
 And while the benefits of Hadoop adoption are many and varied, the reality is that implementing on-premise Hadoop is extremely difficult.

 While on-premise Hadoop might be the right fit for your organization, if you anticipate growing data demands you should definitely look into a cloud-based Hadoop solution, as Hadoop in the cloud offers faster and easier scalability to accommodate growing data demands.

 Successfully implementing big data is largely dependent upon getting the right people with the right skills.
 But as big data adoption accelerates, those people are getting harder to find.
 This is especially true for organizations that have adopted an on-premise big data solution.
 These functionalities typically require sophisticated teams of developers, data engineers, data scientists, and analysts who have the knowledge and skills required to identify actionable insights that create value and competitive advantage.
 Putting such a team together can be a painstaking and expensive process, and failing to do so can doom a project before it ever gets off the ground.